What Is Migraine?

 Photophobia and phonophobia

-Hypersensitivity to light and sound, leading the patient to seek dark and quiet environments.
+Hypersensitivity to light and sound, driving patients to seek dark, quiet environments.

 4. 04